Talos0248/Countries-and-Cities-of-the-World-and-Rasa-Lookups-/README.md

 To use the cities.yml and countries.yml, just pop them into your NLU data folder, and add a version section if you don't want the "version" warning.

-If you want the clean files, check out the .csv versions of the files!
+If you want the clean files without additional YML formatting, check out the .csv versions of the files!